Life of a Go module

 This ensures that if multiple people are working together on the same module,

 they'll be downloading the same set of dependencies.
-The go
+The go command reports an

 error if a malicious proxy serves different files, or if a repository is taken